pism/pism/doc/sphinx/manual/validation/ross.rst

 The script ``plot.py`` takes PISM output such as ``diag_Mx211.nc`` to produce :numref:`fig-rosspython`.
 The run shown in the figure used an enhancement factor of `0.6` as above.
 The thin black line outlines the floating shelf, which is the actual modeling domain here.
-To generate this Figure yourself, do
+To generate this figure yourself, run

 .. code-block:: none